 Address: Along Lê Văn Việt

 - American Tiger Cages (also called Di Tích Chuồng Cọp Mỹ and Trại Phú Bình) is the prison area with the Americans style tiger cages used during the Vietnam War.
-When you inside the prison cells near the entrance, you’ll see bars in the ceiling which guards used to torture the prisoners.
+When you inside the prison cells near the entrance, you’ll see bars in the ceiling that guards used to torture the prisoners.
 The idea is that prisoners were captured and placed in cages (cells) just like a tiger.
-Check out the buildings A-H with 48 cells in each building.
+Check out the A-H Buildings with 48 cells in each building.
 After you see one of the buildings, the others look the same so you don’t necessarily need to go to them.

 Across from this prison is the Phu An Camp (Trại Phú An) which has two sections of cells to browse through.
-There isn’t an additional fee to visit and an admission ticket isn’t necessary.
+There isn’t any additional fee to visit and an admission ticket isn’t necessary.

 Address: Off of Nguyễn Chí Thanh

 - French Tiger Cages (Di Tích Chuồng Cọp Pháp) was built in the 1940s and located next to the American tiger cages prison.
 Even though the area is much smaller between the other two prisons, the French tiger cages were more brutal.
 One of the more infamous rooms was one large cell area that had open ceiling bars where guards poked and abused the prisoners from above.
 You’ll need to walk up a set of stairs so you can see the guards’ perspective.
 Another cell area didn’t have roofs so prisoners exposed to sunlight all day eventually became blind.